rrvt/FtpApp/README.md

 ## Getting Started

-This version was created with Visual Studion 2017.
+This version was created with Visual Studion 2022.
 It was compiled with the following properties:

-  o Windows SDK Version: 10.0.18362.0 o Platform Toolset: visual Studio 2017 (v141) o MFC: Use MFC in a Shared DLL o Character Set:  Use Unicode Character Set o Precompiled Header:  Not Using Precompiled Headers o Linker/Additional Dependencies:  Htmlhelp.lib, OpenSSL.3.1\libssl.lib, OpenSSL.3.1\libcrypto.lib
+  o Windows SDK Version: Latest Win10 SDK o Platform Toolset: visual Studio 2022 (v141) o MFC: Use MFC in a Shared DLL o Character Set:  Use Unicode Character Set o Precompiled Header:  Not Using Precompiled Headers o Linker/Additional Dependencies:  Htmlhelp.lib, OpenSSL.3.1\libssl.lib, OpenSSL.3.1\libcrypto.lib o OpenSSL.3.1 compiled separately for both debug and release.
+Details below...

 The HTML Help Workshop (HHW), Version 4.74.8702.0 was used to prepare the help file (WixApp.chm).
 It is copied into the Release directory.
 I used Dreamweaver (DW) to do most of the content production of the